HRBennett/Hello-World/README.md

 # Hello-World
 Intro to GitHub

-I'm learning to code via FreecodeCamp!
+I'm learning to code via FreeCodeCamp!